 You have the legal right to refuse to speak to the police.
 Many people speak to the police without an attorney at their side and live to regret it.
 Seek out the advice of an experienced criminal defense attorney prior to agreeing to meet with or speak to the police.

 Also called your "Miranda" rights, if you are being questioned while in police custody, you have the right to be told what your rights are prior to answering any questions.
-Talk to one of our experienced Portland lawyers to learn whether you were subjected to a custodial interrogation and whether your rights were violated as a result of the police not giving your rights in a timely fashion.
+Talk to an experienced Portland lawyer to learn whether you were subjected to a custodial interrogation and whether your rights were violated as a result of the police not giving your rights in a timely fashion.

-Each person charged with a crime has the right to plead not guilty and force the district attorney to prove the case against them beyond a reasonable doubt.
+Each person charged with a crime has the right to plead not guilty and force the district attorney to prove the case against him or her beyond a reasonable doubt.

 You have the right to review and analyze the evidence being used against you by the police and district attorney.
 This includes the right to copies of all witness statements, police reports, lab reports and review of other physical evidence collected in your case.
 Your attorney's experience and knowledge in analyzing and testing evidence in a criminal or DUI/DWI case can play a significant role in your case's outcome.

-If you choose to plead not guilty and proceed to trial, you have the right to demand that your case be heard by a six or twelve-person jury or decided by a judge.
+If you choose to plead not guilty and proceed to trial, you have the right to demand that your case be heard by a six- or 12-person jury or decided by a judge.

 You have the right to present evidence to support your innocence.
 An experienced attorney can use the subpoena power of the court to compel a record keeper or a witness's attendance at your trial.